Experimenting and Optimizing with the Email Content

 “Dear China, it’s over…”

-These subject lines tend to stand out in an already overcrowded inbox of the receiver.
+These subject lines tend to stand out in an already overcrowded inbox.

 Image Size Analysis

-Another thing that has become very effective is adding images to the email content optimization that draw attention to themselves while conveying the product you are trying to sell.
-As a marketer, you want to test the impact of the size of the image.
-Perhaps a single image of the appropriate size, tells the whole story.
-Creating multiple versions of the email with varying images of different sizes can give you a set of different versions of the email.
-These can be sent to different groups of customers in a single segment.
+Another practical approach is to add images to the email content optimization that draw attention to themselves while conveying the product you are trying to sell.
+As a marketer, you want to test the impact of image size.
+Perhaps a single image of the appropriate size tells the whole story.
+Creating multiple versions of the email with pictures of different sizes can give you a set of versions.
+These can be sent to different customer groups within a single segment.
 Use these versions of the email to monitor the response rates of the various versions.

 Play with the Call to Action (BUY) Button

-The next thing to work with is the “call to action” button that the receiver can click on.
-The size the color and position of this crucial element can make a difference between the receiver buying the product or moving on to the next email.
-Try to place this at the top of the page, or the lower-left corner, the center of the page, right below the image, etc.
+The next step is to create the “call to action” button that the receiver can click.
+The size, color, and position of this crucial element can make the difference between the receiver buying the product and moving on to the following email.
+Try placing this at the top of the page, in the lower-left corner, at the center of the page, right below the image, etc.

 Then you can send the traditional email you have been sending to one group of the chosen segment, and send the different versions to the rest of the groups of your segment.
-Most Email Service Providers (ESP) will allow you to manage this effectively.
+Most Email Service Providers (ESPs) will allow you to manage this effectively.
 The key activity is to gather the data from these email blasts and store them in a database for analysis.
 In a short four weeks, you can have enough data to guide you into making some empirical decisions about the versions that work and the versions that can be discarded.
-This forms your baseline for monitoring the improvement in response rates by using the right version to the right segment.
-See figure 1.
+This forms your baseline for monitoring the improvement in response rates by using the correct version for the right segment.

 Technology needed

-The merger of content versions and the segments of your target list needs you to track the responses over a period of time to find the optimum creative combination for each segment.
-So you need to track the individual email version sent, the rate of response of the receiver across the various response segments, and a large number of other variables that influence the outcome of your email campaign.
-You can’t achieve this without having a very large database for the marketing department.
-This database should focus on the individual receiver, the emails sent to them, their response to various creative combinations.
-The size of this database can be significant and performance can be a major consideration.
-Suddenly the meaning of ‘BIG DATA’ becomes abundantly clear to you.
+The merging of content versions and the segments of your target list requires you to track responses over time to identify the optimal creative combination for each segment.
+So you need to track the individual email version sent, the receiver's response rate across the various response segments, and a large number of other variables that influence the outcome of your email campaign.
+You can’t achieve this without having a massive database for the marketing department.
+This database should focus on the individual receiver, the emails sent to them, and their response to various creative combinations.
+The size of this database can be significant, and performance can be a primary consideration.
+Suddenly, the meaning of ‘BIG DATA’ becomes abundantly clear to you.
 A typical email campaign database can store upwards of a few billion records over a 3-5 year period.
 To develop long-term insight, the marketing department needs to start with a long-term plan.
 If it is not possible to have a VLDB database in-house due to cost and IT support considerations, search for a vendor who can provide such a database for you.
-Without this kind of database, your ability to improve the response of the campaign is quite difficult, if not impossible.
+Without this kind of database, your ability to improve the campaign's response is quite tricky, if not impossible.

-The current trend of cloud-based services offers a very effective solution.
-In a future blog, I will review the characteristics of a database engine that is most suitable for marketing activities.
+The current trend of cloud-based services offers an efficient solution.
+In a future blog post, I will review the characteristics of a database engine most suitable for marketing activities.
 Do you need a columnar or a row-oriented database engine, a massively parallel database engine?
-The database technology does uniquely differentiate the marketing analytics solution.
+The database technology uniquely differentiates the marketing analytics solution.